annabelelizabethwhipp/Programming-for-Social-Sciences-Project/README.md

 The basic concept for this assessment was to build an ABM which models drunk people leaving a pub and returning to their home.
 The drunks leave the pub one at a time, and a new drunk can only leave the oub when the prvious drunk has reached home.The model is set to run until all the drunks reach home.
+To run the model the code for the drunkmodel and DrunkAgentFramework is needed.
+The drunk.plan.txt is needed as this file is read in for the environment.

 Here is a step by step guide to the code:

 1. It reads in drunk.plan.txt.
 This file is the environment data.